KevinBian107/GLearning-Benchmark/README.md

 # DSC180-GLearning
-Practice Codebase for DSC180 Capstone Graph Learning & Graph Tokenization
+Practice Codebase for DSC180 Capstone Graph Learning & Graph Tokenization.
+The [documentation](/docs/) folder contains information about models we are training here.

 ## Environment
 Instantiate in the following: